 - Divide the dough into 5 pieces, about 5-6oz each.
-Roughly shape the dough into tall mounds using your hands—do not compact them, roll them into balls, flatten the dough, or use an ice cream scoop.
+Roughly shape the dough into tall mounds using your hands.
 Place them on a lined baking sheet or plate, and freeze for at least 30 minutes.
-Freezing ensures that they do not spread out while baking.Note: You can store the frozen dough in an airtight conainer in the freezer for up to 3 months.
+Freezing ensures that they do not spread too much while baking.Note: You can store the frozen dough in an airtight container in the freezer for up to 3 months.
 You can bake them right from the freezer, but you will have to increase the baking time by 2-3 minutes.

 - Place oven rack in the middle of the oven.
 Preheat the oven to 400°F/204°C.

 - Remove baked cookies from oven.
-Allow them to cool completely on the baking sheet for about 20-30 minutes and do not touch them (they will continue cooking on the sheet)!
+Allow them to cool completely on the baking sheet for about 20-30 minutes and do not touch them, since they will continue cooking on the sheet!
 They are very soft/delicate right after baking and need to set.

 - If you want to omit the white chocolate chips, you must add a different mix-in with the same volume as a replacement, or the cookies will spread a bit!
 I suggest using different chocolate chips, nuts (macadamias would be great!), etc.

 - You can replace the cake flour with regular all-purpose flour.
 They will not be as light/fluffy, but still good!